 The National Institute on Drug Abuse (NIDA) regards Opioid Addiction as a "serious" public health concern.
 In 2016, the Centers for Disease Control and Prevention (CDC) reported that 66% of drug overdose deaths were linked to opioids.
 Opioids, also called opiates or narcotics, are prescription drugs used to treat chronic pain experiences after an accident ...
 Read more

-Misusing methadone for pleasure often leads to Methadone Addiction.
+Updated content 1/17/2020 Misusing methadone for pleasure often leads to Methadone Addiction.
 Methadone is a long-acting, synthetic opioid that is medically prescribed to treat moderate to severe pain.
 It is classed by the federal government as a Schedule II drug, similar to other prescription opioids including morphine and hydrocodone.
-These and other opioids continue to contribute to the ...
+These and other opioids continue to ...
 Read more

 Contrary to popular belief, marijuana does have addictive properties.
 Marijuana addiction is a habit of abusing the substance without regard for the negative consequences.
 The National Institute on Drug Abuse (NIDA) describes addiction as a substance use disorder that affects the brain, distorts thinking, and makes it difficult to quit drug abuse.
 Abuse of this ...
 Read more